 C. Warranty and Indemnity.
 Customer represents and warrants that it is registered for GST.
 Customer will indemnify, defend, and hold harmless Staffbase from and against any and all third-party claims, costs, damages, liabilities (including without limitation any tax impost, penalty, or interest charge), and expenses (including reasonable attorneys’ fees and costs) arising from a breach of this representation and warranty.

-F. Reimbursements, etc. Subject to an express provision in this agreement to the contrary, any payment, reimbursement, or indemnity required to be made to a party (the “Payee”) under this agreement which is calculated by reference to an amount paid or payable by the Payee to a third party (the “Outgoing”) will be calculated by reference to that Outgoing inclusive of GST, less the amount of any input tax credit which the Payee is entitled to claim on that Outgoing.
+F. Reimbursements, etc. Subject to an express provision in this Agreement to the contrary, any payment, reimbursement, or indemnity required to be made to a party (the “Payee”) under this Agreement that is calculated by reference to an amount paid or payable by the Payee to a third party (the “Outgoing”) will be calculated by reference to the Outgoing inclusive of GST, less the amount of any input tax credit that the Payee is entitled to claim on the Outgoing.